Watchmaker Glossary

 Main driving wheel of a clock.

 Wheel whose teeth are inclined like those of a ratchet.
-Wolf tooth wheels were used by Lépine for some of his watches.
-Some of the winding wheels of the first pendant-wound watches were wolf-toothed.
+Wolf-toothed wheels were used by Lépine for some of his watches.
+Some winding wheels of the first pendant-wound watches were wolf-toothed.

 Ruby

-All pivot pins subject to friction are fitted with stones, usually rubies made of synthetic material, which protect them against excessive wear.
+All pivot pins subject to friction are fitted with stones, generally synthetic rubies, which protect them against excessive wear.

-Week or time wheel (pendulerie) The eight wheel is located between the center wheel and the barrel and
+Eighth or time wheel (clockwork) The eight-wheel is located between the center wheel and the barrel and

-between the star wheel and the barrel (it is also called time wheel) and
+between the star wheel and the barrel (also called time wheel) and

 allows the clock to run eight times longer